 Not only did several studies note that ketamine provided significant improvement in depression versus the placebo used, but that the benefits manifested in a matter of hours or even minutes in some cases.

-“Ketamine produces a dissociative experience, which means that patients feel a peculiar disconnect from their body while their brain undergoes an intensely new sensation,” said Mottsin Thomas, a psychiatrist at Pacific Mind Health.
+“Ketamine produces a dissociative experience, which means that patients feel a peculiar disconnect from their body while their brain undergoes an intensely new sensation,” said Joshua Flatow, a psychiatrist at Pacific Mind Health.
 “The effects are instantly transformative for some and delayed for others, but are felt far sooner than the typical 4-week delay associated with more traditional antidepressants.”

 One study noted that ketamine had a more pronounced effect on patients with major depressive disorder (MDD) than those with bipolar depression.
 Varying dosages were also investigated, with a finding of greater efficacy for low-dose treatments.